Learn Life Money

 What did these people do?

-This is not what you want to do during a recession, you don’t want to make rash decisions, if you can afford to, the best course is to be putting as much money as you can into the stock market and investments so you can thrive afterward.
+This is different from what you want to do during a recession.
+You don’t want to make rash decisions if you can afford to.
+The best course is to put as much money as you can into the stock market and investments so you can thrive afterward.

-During the downturn in 2020, while people were pulling money out of their investments and realizing their loss by cashing out, I was putting as much money as I possibly could into the markets.
+During the downturn in 2020, while people were pulling money out of their investments, I was putting as much money as possible into the markets.

-Some of the markets were down 30% during the worst days of this recession but I kept on buying, and what happened, the markets returned to their previous levels and rose even higher above those previous levels.
+Some of the markets were down 30% during the worst days of this recession, but I kept on buying, and what happened was that the markets returned to their previous levels and rose even higher above those previous levels.

-One thing to note with investing and the stock market is that they are purely numbers on a screen, the only time you have lost anything is if you cash out when the shares you bought are lower than what you bought them for.
+One thing to note about investing and the stock market is that they are purely numbers on a screen.
+The only time you have lost anything is if you cash out when the shares you bought are lower than what you bought them for.

 8. Get Educated